deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ### Step 1: Creating a new .sol file on REMIX

-On REMIX we click the new file icon and put some name, in my case my file name is `MyDAO.sol`.
+On REMIX we click on the new file icon and put some name, in my case my file name is `MyDAO.sol`.

 ![](/.gitbook/assets/AVAX-MYDAO-SOL.png)

 and we will add the basic lines of code:

-The first line tells you that the source code is licensed under the GPL version 3.0.
-Machine-readable license specifiers are important in a setting where publishing the source code is the default. `pragma` Specifies that the source code is written for Solidity version 0.7.0 or a newer version of the language up to, but not including version 0.9.0. `contract MyDAO {...}` specifies the name and a new block of code for our contract.
+The first line declares that the source code is GPL version 3.0 licenced.
+In a situation where publishing the source code is the default, machine-readable licencing specifiers are critical. `pragma` The source code is written for Solidity 0.7.0 or a newer version of the language up to but not including version 0.9.0. `contract MyDAO...` gives the name of our contract as well as a new block of code.

 ### Step 2: Defining our DAO functions